david-tejada/rango/readme.md

 #### Direct Clicking

 This is the default mode.
-With it enabled you just have to say the characters to click an element.
+With it enabled you just have to say the characters displayed on the hint to click an element.
 To avoid misclicks it only listens to a pause, one or two letters, followed by another pause.
-If you actually want to enter one or two letters you have to use the knausj command `press`.
 If there is no hint with those letters it will type them.
+If you actually want to enter one or two characters the are part of a hint you have to use the knausj command `press`.

 ##### Examples